wjshark/Notes_On_Things/Houdini_Snippets.md

       [http://willjsharkey.com/wp-content/uploads/2019/01/ABC_Path_BuildingGeo.jpg]
     - Thanks AV!
 ## 13. Randoms instance from string
+- This is an instance workflow with objects as separate node in the scene, and an instance node.
-- Add a wrangle in a Instance Node
+- Add a wrangle in the Instance Node after the points to instance to
    ```
   string objList = "/obj/box1 /obj/sphere1 /obj/torus1 /obj/grid1";
   string arrayObjects[] = split(objList);